vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/markdown/readme.md

 # New syntax in Markdown

-vuepress-theme-hope enables more syntax in Markdown via the built-in [md-enhance](https://vuepress-md-enhance.mrhope.site/).
+vuepress-theme-hope enables more syntax in Markdown via the built-in [md-enhance](https://vuepress-md-enhance.mrhope.site/) plugin.

 `themeconfig.markdown` in `.vuepress/config.js` will be passed directly to the plugin as a plugin option.
 So you can also read the [md-enhance documentation](https://vuepress-md-enhance.mrhope.site/) to see the usage.